vlizarn/challenge-python-lottery/README.md

 #### Exemple 1 - Main Description

 The current code has three variables, and every variable contains an input method with a message inside it.
 The first variable is the `title` and permits inserting a `title` name for your new bet mode.
 The `mode` variable only accepts an insert game input mode that should only include an `Auto` or `Manual` mode.
 The last variable is `amount` and corresponds to writing the number of bets equal or higher than one and not equal or less than zero to execute the code correctly.
-The code will return a message with an error explanation in the case of error detect.
+The program will return a message with an error explanation in the case of error detect.

 ```python
   title = input(self.message.reportDict['request'][1])